NishKoder/pypi_model/README.md

 Enter the project name: <your project name>
 ```

-Then following some step yo make project specific
+Then following some step you make project specific

 1. Update README.md file
 2. Uncomment ci.yml